nmartinovictop/toplog/log.md

 #### Activity Log

+- 2021-08-20: finished webpack but going through videos to solidify understanding
 - 2021-08-19: continuing work on webpack
 - 2021-08-18: working on webpack
 - 2021-07-04: struggling with the negator.
 I need to rewrite the display